jeffpar/pcjs.v1/_posts/2018-03-20-emulating-ibm-pc-cursors.md

 to the *Cursor Start* register, then the cursor is drawn as if *Cursor Start* was *equal to* *Cursor End*, which (as described above) results in a single scan line.

+For example, if you set *Cursor Start* to 4 and *Cursor End* to 20, since 20 mod 16 == 4, the cursor will be only one scan line thick -- again, only on an EGA.

 {% include screenshot.html src="/blog/images/MDA-11-14.png" width="156" height="82" title="MDA Block Cursor 11-14" %}

 ### Cursor Wrap Around with Split